viamrobotics/docs/docs/how-tos/create-module.md

 {{< /alert >}}

 {{% alert title="Tip" color="tip" %}}
-If you are writing a sensor module in Python, you can use this [more specific guide](/how-tos/sensor-module/).
+If you are writing a sensor module in Python, you can use this [more specific, simplified guide](/how-tos/sensor-module/).
 {{% /alert %}}

 You can also watch this guide to creating a vision service module: